This page was created in 2002 and last updated 2013 August 22

 You can download a Windows text-only console version of SHRDLU implemented in Common Lisp, or a graphical 3-D version implemented with an extra Java layer.
 Source code is included.
 These files were supplied by Greg Sharp, and were produced by the [university student project] to resurrect SHRDLU.
 Double-click the SHRDLU.BAT file in either version to start running.

-The current code isn't capable of completely reproducing the classic demo dialog and is fairly brittle and easily crashable, but it does correctly handle a large portion of the classic input sentences and many reasonable variations.
+The Windows version isn't capable of completely reproducing the classic demo dialog and is fairly brittle and easily crashable, but it does correctly handle a large portion of the classic input sentences and many reasonable variations.
 Note that different versions of the demo dialog exist.
 For example, the demo in Winograd's book includes some "owning" tests not included in his web site demo, and his web site demo includes a "support supports support" test not in the book's demo.
 Rephrasing your input can often help get past current bugs.
-For example, leaving out "will you please" lets the multi-block stack request be accepted (although the 3D display reveals only two blocks actually end up stacked).
+For example, leaving out "will you please" lets the multi-block stack request be accepted (although the Java display reveals only two blocks actually end up stacked).
+This film shows what a correct SHRDLU demo should display.

 The required scale of intelligent software can be easy to underestimate.
 It took many years for the AI community to realize that the exclusive-or limitation of the 2-layer perceptron identified by Marvin Minsky and Seymour Papert could be overcome by going to 3 layers (contrary to their conjecture).
 SHRDLU is on the order of only 500 kilobytes of sequentially executing source code, while the human brain contains around 100 billion neurons with about 100 trillion parallel interconnections.
 SHRDLU-like software, or even simplistic brute-force style systems, wired at the scale of the brain might turn out to be quite capable.
-If you make any improvements to SHRDLU, or know of open software you feel approaches or exceeds SHRDLU's capabilities, contact us.
+If you make any improvements to SHRDLU, or manage to get the original SHRDLU code running on an ITS emulator like those listed below, or know of open software you feel approaches or exceeds SHRDLU's capabilities, contact us.

 Online MIT documents useful for understanding SHRDLU's internals include Winograd's thesis (subsequently published in book form, with some changes), the Micro-Planner manual and update, the PROGRAMMER manual, and Andee Rubin's flowcharts showing SHRDLU's structure.